×

 Is there a lot of diversity?
 Are people in Rabat accepting of differences?

 "Rabat is a diverse city with a population that is composed of people from many different backgrounds.
 The city is home to a variety of ethnicities, religions, and cultures, and people from all walks of life are welcomed and accepted.
-Rabat is a city that celebrates its diversity and encourages people to embrace their differences," explained one expat living in Rabat, Morocco.
+Rabat is a city that celebrates its diversity and encourages people to embrace their differences," wrote a member in Rabat.

 What are the schools in Rabat like?